Gender pay gap report

 Work life balance

-• Our flexible working policy is open to all colleagues, we need to highlight and reinforce to our teams our flexible working policy as well as shared parental leave.
-We have identified that the majority of our part time employees are female and therefore we need to raise awareness that flexible working is available to both genders.
+- Our flexible working policy is open to all colleagues, we need to highlight and reinforce to our teams our flexible working policy as well as shared parental leave.
+We have identified the majority of our part time employees are female and therefore we need to raise awareness flexible working is available to both genders.

 Company Policies

-• We regularly review our policies and look for opportunities to further support colleagues balance their work and home commitments.
+- We regularly review our policies and look for opportunities to further support colleagues work life balance.

-• We have recently launched our Menopause policy and have established Menopause champions across the hospital.
+- We have in place a Menopause policy and have established Menopause champions across the hospital.

 Training & Development

-• We will continue to invest in our Leadership and Coaching culture to support and develop our leaders within KIMS Hospital including a Women’s Leadership Development Programme.
+- We will continue to invest in our Leadership and Coaching culture to support and development our leaders within KIMS Hospital including a Women’s Leadership Development Programme.

-• We are rolling out equality and diversity training led by an industry expert to employees which raises the issues and challenges of gender and diversity.
+- We are rolling out equality and diversity training led by industry experts to employees which raises the issues and challenges of gender and diversity.

 Reward & Recognition